 Lost sales and lower revenue

-$109m of potential revenue is lost for every $1bn spent on a project due to misalignment.
-Running a business can be costly and losing out on hundreds of millions in potential revenue every year is irresponsible when you're trying to reach your company's goals.
 If you find that your company is spending more on various projects than planned, it may be time to think about whether there are any real concerns with the way the company is being run - because if there aren't then it could just be down to poor alignment which means the best way forward would be to start by bringing people from different areas of the business together who have experience in making important decisions.
-A lack of alignment leads to significant waste and loss of productivity so it's important to deal with this problem before it gets out of hand.

 Unmotivated Employees